 AEB is an emergency crash preparation feature and is not designed to avoid crashes.
 Do not rely on AEB to brake the vehicle.
 AEB will not brake outside of its operating speed range and only responds to detected vehicles.

 AEB may not:

-- Detect a vehicle ahead on winding or hilly roads. - Detect all vehicles, especially vehicles with a trailer, tractors, muddy vehicles, etc.
+Detect a vehicle ahead on winding or hilly roads.